jevy/README/README.md

 * I really enjoy [amateur radio](https://www.qrz.com/db/VA3JEV) and I'm now talking to people around the world with Morse code.
 * I'm pretty geeky: I run Linux NixOS on my personal machine and have a Kubernetes Homelab with 7 PIs and 1 PC.

+## Overall Themes

+* Strong relationships can carry me through anything.
+I invest heavily into them since these seem to outlast most companies.
+* Creating less stress.
+Candor, end to end tests, planning these all create situations of lowering stress.
+I don't like stress and I think most people don't?
+So ya know, how can we reduce stress?

 ## How I approach work

 **Results focused** - I don't really care when or how people work.
 The most important thing is that the right work is getting done.
 I've worked remotely with teams all over the world and for the most part, it has worked out super well.
 To do this we need to be organized, have excellent lines of communications where everyone can work asynchronously.